-Future of work: rethinking workers' rights in the digital age 21 and 22 February 2024 Brussels, Thon Hotel City Centre (Av. du Boulevard 17, 1210) Working with and through digital technology has a disruptive impact on the effectiveness of existing workers' rights, including collective labour rights.
+Future of work: rethinking workers' rights in the digital age

+Prussels, Thon Hotel City Centre (Av. du Boulevard 17, 1210) Working with and through digital technology has a disruptive impact on the effectiveness of existing workers' rights, including collective labour rights.
 As lawmakers are struggling to regulate the phenomenon, working conditions and the organisation of work are increasingly affected and shaped by algorithmic management and AI, in the platform economy as well as in conventional businesses.
 Work environments are turning (partially) virtual, corporate models are increasingly fragmented, platforms are acquiring an infrastructural function for entire sectors, and data are now our most valuable assets.
 Yet the institutional and juridical frameworks regulating work is not adapting quickly or deeply enough.
 The aim of this conference is to explore the main transformative implications of digital technology, discuss normative options, and formulate constructive proposals with researchers and scholars from multiple disciplines (law, sociology, economy, industrial relations, information systems, and computer science).
 Agenda:

-Day 1: 21 February 2024 10.30 - 10:45 Registration & coffee 10:45 - 11:00 Opening of the conference Room A Ludovic Voet (ETUC) TBC and Bart Vanhercke (ETUI) TBC 11:00 - 12:30 The landscape of the future of (digital) work Silvia Rainone (ETUI): 'And yet it moves': emerging paradigm shifts in the platform economy Agnieszka Piasna (ETUI): Disruptive impact of platforms on social partners and the social dialogue Kurt Vandaele (ETUI): Are platform workers willing to unionise?

-Jonas Valente (Oxford Internet Institute): Labour conditions on cloudwork platforms: assessing fairness in web-based digital labour platforms Aida Ponce del Castillo (ETUI): The EU approach towards regulating AI at work 12.30 - 13.30 Lunch Room A 13.30 - 14.45 PARALLEL SESSIONS:
+Day 1: 21 February 2024

+10.30 - 10:45 Registration & coffee

+10:45 - 11:00 Opening of the conference

+Room: Ludovic Voet (ETUC) and Bart Vanhercke (ETUI)

+Bergen

+11:00 - 12:30 The landscape of the future of (digital) work

+Silvia Rainone (ETUI): 'And yet it moves': emerging paradigm shifts in the platform

+economy

+Agnieszka Piasna (ETUI): Disruptive impact of platforms on social partners and the

+Room: social dialogue

+Bergen Kurt Vandaele (ETUI): Are platform workers willing to unionise?

+Pierre Berastegui (ETUI): Working in the metaverse: a psychosocial minefield

+Aída Ponce del Castillo (ETUI): The AI Act

+Chair: Bart Vanhercke (ETUI)

+12.30 - 13.30 Lunch

+13.30 - 14.45 PARALLEL SESSIONS:

-Testing regulatory leverage to improve working conditions in the platform economy David Mangan (Maynooth University): Protection of working conditions on labour platforms - between Platform Work Directive and Platform to Business Regulation Room A Juliana Londono (Tilburg University): Disruptors facing disruption: do titans tumble?
+Testing regulatory leverage to improve working conditions in the platform economy David Mangan (Maynooth University): Protection of working conditions on labour platforms - between Platform Work Directive and Platform to Business Regulation Room: Bergen Juliana Londono (Tilburg University): Disruptors facing disruption: do titans tumble?
 Gabriël van Rosmalen (Utrecht University): Platform workers' dilemma: unpacking legal, political and normative theories in the digital economy Ana Ribeiro (Catholic University of Porto): The Portuguese employment presumption for platform work - a step in the right direction?
-Flexible and yet fair working time arrangements, myth or possibility?
+Chair: Aude Cefaliello (ETUI) Flexible and yet fair working time arrangements, myth or possibility?
 Alessandro Fiorucci (University of Milan): The right to disconnect between law and collective bargaining.
-Regulatory trajectories towards a universal recognition, to protect rest, leisure and efficient quality work Room B Nele Dittmar (Technical University of Berlin): Collective bargaining on mobile working - fit for the digital age?
-Sara Roccisano and Tommaso Maserati (University of Milan): Monitoring time and wage: at the intersection between Working Time Directive and Minimum Wage Directive Melanie Regine Hack (University of Bergen): Finding 'kos' in digitalized working life 14.45 - 15.00 Coffee break 15.00 - 16.15 Designing protection for engineered vulnerabilities Laura Schulze (University of Göttingen): Algorithmic management from an information science perspective Room A Michael (Six) Silberman (University of Oxford): The unfitting rigidity of legal definition in the platform economy: the case of social media platforms Pierre Berastegui (ETUI): Working conditions in the metaverse Dario Guarascio (Sapienza University of Rome): New frontiers of technological domination and labour precarity 16.15 - 17.30 PARALLEL SESSIONS:
+Regulatory trajectories towards a universal recognition, to protect rest, leisure and efficient quality work Room: Stavanger Nele Dittmar (Technical University of Berlin): Collective bargaining on mobile working - fit for the digital age?
+Sara Roccisano and Tommaso Maserati (University of Milan): Monitoring time and wage: at the intersection between Working Time Directive and Minimum Wage Directive Melanie Regine Hack and Tine Eidsvaag (University of Bergen): Finding 'kos' in digitalized working life Chair: Wouter Zwysen (ETUI) 14.45 - 15.00 Coffee break 15.00 - 16.15 Designing protection for engineered vulnerabilities Laura Schulze (University of Göttingen): Algorithmic management from an information systems perspective Room: Bergen Valeria Pulignano (KU Leuven): Challenging boundaries: exploring pricing strategies and unpaid labour time to explain earning disparities in online labour markets Uma Rani (ILO) and Annarosa Pesole (ILO): Algorithmic management practices in logistics and healthcare sector: evidence from case studies in selected countries.
+Jonas Valente (Oxford Internet Institute): Labour conditions on cloudwork platforms: assessing fairness in web-based digital labour platforms Chair: Agnieszka Piasna (ETUI)

+16.15 - 17.30 PARALLEL SESSIONS: